 It took every ounce of Ryder’s strength to keep his anger in check as he returned the Guardsman’s scathing glare with one that more than matched it.
 Both could hear the sound of shuffling of feet and the distinctive rattle as their respective personnel brought their weapons to the ready.

-Without taking his eyes off of Ryder, the National Guard captain drew back ever so slightly and assumes a relaxed position of attention.
-“Special Agent Ryder, pursuant to the order of the Governor of the State of Arizona, you and your people are to surrender your arms, climb into your vehicles and follow me to the state border where you will be free to go any where you wish, so long as it isn’t in Arizona.
+Without taking his eyes off of Ryder, the National Guard captain drew back ever so slightly and assumed a relaxed position of attention.
+“Special Agent Ryder, pursuant to the order of the Governor of the State of Arizona, you and your people are to surrender your arms, climb into your vehicles and follow me to the state border where you will be free to go anywhere you wish, so long as it is not in Arizona.
 You have two minutes.”

-Ryder was about to respond when the Guardsman manning the Cal .50 machine-gun mounted on the top of the lead National Guard Humvee gave his weapon’s bolt a quick jerk back, chambering a round.
+Ryder was about to respond when the Guardsman manning the Cal .50 machine gun mounted on the top of the lead National Guard Humvee gave his weapon’s bolt a quick jerk back, chambering a round.
 Whether the person behind that weapon would actually fire didn’t matter.
 With tensions running high, and well aware how quickly a contentious situation could get out of hand, Ryder took a step back.
 Without looking away from the National Guard captain, he ever so slowly unslung his own weapon and lowered it to the ground by its sling before ordering his men to do likewise.
-Only later, when he saw the news after reporting to the FBI office in Albuquerque, New Mexico did he become aware the confrontation between him and the National Guard earlier that morning had been filmed by the captain’s driver using his iPhone before sending it to a pool of journalists who didn’t waste a single second broadcasting the unedited clip in an effort to be the first to get it on the air.
+Only later, when he saw the news after reporting to the FBI office in Albuquerque, New Mexico, did he become aware the confrontation between him and the National Guard earlier that morning had been filmed by the captain’s driver using his iPhone—before sending it to a pool of journalists who didn’t waste a single second broadcasting the unedited clip, to be the first to get it on the air.

 Chapter 10